home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - Using Thread-based Matter devices in Home Assistant requires Home Assistant OS version 10 and above.
 Not using Home Assistant OS is at your own risk.
 We do provide some [documentation](https://github.com/home-assistant-libs/python-matter-server/blob/main/README.md) on how to run the Matter Server as a Docker container.
 The documentation includes a description of the host and networking requirements.

-- To use Thread devices you will need a Thread Network with at least one Thread Border Router in your network nearby the Thread device(s).
+- To use {% term Thread %} devices you will need a {% term Thread %} network with at least one Thread Border Router in your network nearby the {% term Thread %} device(s).
 Apple users need for example the Apple TV 4K or the HomePod Mini, while Google users need a Nest Hub V2.
-Use the Thread integration in Home Assistant to diagnose your Thread network(s).
+Use the Thread integration in Home Assistant to diagnose your {% term Thread %} network(s).

 - Start simple and work from there, keep your network simple and add for example an ESP32 test device.
 Once that works, move on to the next step or more devices.